dhis2/training-docs/content/tracker_use/tg_capture_android.md

 3. The relationships widget
 4. The notes widget

-Navigate back to the details tabs
+Navigate back to the details tab

 You can use the “Edit Person" button within this tab to show (and edit if access allows) all of the attribute information related to the individual.
 Go back and review the event list after reviewing the person's details.